Solo Travel in Moldova

 Nearby is Curchi Monastery, which is thought to be one of the beautiful.
 Founded in 1773, the monastery sits in the Vatic valley alongside the river.
 Curchi Monastery still has both of its monasteries – the small one for winter and the larger one for summer.
 Around one hundred monks Iive within the peaceful grounds.

-Soroca also has a fortress.
-The Soroca Fortress is one of the most historical places in Moldova.
+Soroca also has a fortress, one of the landmarks in Moldova.
+The Soroca Fortress is also one of the historic sites and most historical places in Moldova.
 Although it is quite small in size, this fortress still has the wow factor.
 As one of the four fortresses along the Nistru River, this round fortress helped to protect the country’s borders.
 Visit the fortress in the summer for the outdoor market and to buy locally-made souvenirs.

 Located on a hill on the outskirts of Soroca, the Candle of Gratitude (or the Thanksgiving Candle) is one of the most significant monuments in Moldova’s modern-day history.
 Climb the 600 or so steps to look inside the small chapel and admire the views of the river and countryside below.

 Moldova is definitely an adventure.
-Whenever you choose to visit, as they say in the country “You come as a guest and leave as a family member”.
+And as tourism in Moldova isn't yet for the masses, whenever you choose to visit, as they say in the country “You come as a guest and leave as a family member”.

 Accommodation in Moldova